OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 *	**Limit the impact** of AI by minimizing privileges and adding oversight, e.g. guardrails, human oversight.
 *	**Countermeasures in data science** through understanding of model attacks, e.g. data quality assurance, larger training sets, detecting common perturbation attacks.

-**How about privacy?**
-AI Privacy can be divided into two parts:
-1. The AI security threats and controls in this document that are about confidentiality and integrity of (personal) data (e.g. model inversion, leaking training data)
-2. Threats and controls with respect to rights of the individual, as covered by privacy regulations such as the GDPR, including use limitation, consent, fairness, transparency, data accuracy, right of correction/objection/reasure/access.
-For an overview, see the privacy part of the [OWASP AI guide](https://owasp.org/www-project-ai-security-and-privacy-guide/)

 **How about AI outside of machine learning?**
 A helpful way to look at AI is to see it as consisting of machine learning (the current dominant type of AI) plus *heuristic models*.
 A model can be a machine learning model which has learned how to compute based on data, or it can be a heuristic model engineered based on human knowledge, e.g. a rule-based system.
 Heuristic models still need data for testing, and sometimes to perform analysis for further building and validating the human knowledge.